valeriangalliat/blog/2022/05/google-cloud-service-account-authorization-without-oauth.md

 ```

 But the exact same code to generate a JWT works seamlessly with Pub/Sub,
 Datastore and other services!
 Why is that?
-Should we fallback to using
+Should we fall back to using
 the OAuth endpoint for those problematic services?

 No.